 - 1. Cure CF with gene or stem cell therapies - 2.
 Understand mental health and emotional wellness at different stages - 3.
-Improve airway infection detection and treatment - 4.
-Prevent or treat CF-related diabetes - 5.
+Improve airway infection detection and treatment

+- 4. Prevent or treat CF-related diabetes - 5.
 Reduce the treatment burden - 6.
 Understand health issues for people living with CF aged 50+ - 7.
 Predict and prevent pulmonary exacerbations - 8.
 Eradicate chronic pseudomonas aeruginosa infections - 9.
 Reduce hospitalizations by maximizing the therapies that can be done from home - 10.
 Improve GI pain management - 11.
-Help people with CF improve and sustain adherence to treatment modulators is anticipated to significantly alter disease progression for the majority of people with CF in Canada, the organization will not be directly supporting research or research fellows in areas such as lung transplantation research, but will consider projects that help address the unmet need of individuals who will not benefit from CF modulators, such as those with mutations not responsive to modulators or those for whom modulators have become available too late.
-It is recommended that if there isn't an obvious clear link in the proposed research to one of the CF Community priorities, that the applicant discuss feasibility of the topic with the Program Director, Research before completing the proposal letter-of-intent (LOI).
+Help people with CF improve and sustain adherence to treatment

-Also, if there is a compelling reason why the work is uniquely applicable to the Canadian CF community, despite not aligning to these 11 priorities, it is incumbent upon Cystic Fibrosis Canada to consider funding the work.
+If there is a compelling reason why the work is uniquely applicable to the Canadian CF community, despite not aligning to these 11 priorities, it is incumbent upon Cystic Fibrosis Canada to consider funding the work.
 It is recommended that you discuss the proposal with the Program Director, Research before completing the application.